West Palm Beach Nursing Home Abuse Attorneys

 - The defendant breached the duty of care – This simply means that the defendant was negligent or reckless, which caused a breach of the duty of care.

-- The breach of the duty of care caused your loved one to suffer damages – Your West Palm Beach nursing home abuse attorney must show that the breach of the duty of care was the primary cause of your loved one’s injuries or death.
+- The breach of the duty of care caused your loved one to suffer damages – Your West Palm Beach nursing home abuse lawyer must show that the breach of the duty of care was the primary cause of your loved one’s injuries or death.
 Also, your lawyer has to show that the breach of the duty of care led to damages, such as medical expenses or pain and suffering.

 Examples of Nursing Home Negligence